 In other words, no one else would be allowed to infringe on your mark in the state of California if you have a trademark registration in the state.
 However, that doesn’t apply to any other state.
 Also, your registration only applies to the specific goods and/or services identified in the classification section of your state trademark application.
 That means another company could use the same mark as yours as long as they’re not operating in a competing business, disparaging your mark, or causing confusion in consumers’ minds as to the source of goods of services.

-Despite these drawbacks, I still believe it’s in the best interests of marijuana businesses in California register state trademarks in order to protect their valuable intellectual property today and in the future.
-Until federal trademark protection is available to all businesses in the marijuana industry, state registration is all that’s available to marijuana businesses, so use it to your advantage as part of your long-term brand-building and intellectual property strategy.
+Despite these drawbacks, I still believe it’s in the best interests of marijuana businesses in California to register state trademarks in order to protect their valuable intellectual property today and in the future.
+Until federal trademark protection is available to all businesses in the marijuana industry, state registration is the only option for marijuana businesses, so use it to your advantage as part of your long-term brand-building and intellectual property strategy.